-4. In 2015 the Global Institute of Internal Auditors made some new additions to the International Professional Practices Framework (IPPF) which included for the first time a mission and ten core principles.
+4. The Global Institute of Internal Auditors has developed an International Professional Practices Framework (IPPF) for auditors.
+The IPPF includes a mission and ten core principles.
 These have been adopted by this Internal Audit Shared Service and are listed below.